tomfanara/AgenticDaprDemo/README.md

   5. Receiving (Jenny) - Widgets on order.
 Use a document corpus for storing received widget stock.
 ![Alt text](contextmap-agentic-demo.png "Context map image for demo")

-This is a very general domain model with its related contexts.
+This is a very familiar and general domain model with its related contexts.
 The U/D denotes an upstream/downstream relationship between contexts.
-PL denotes a Published Language as in Sales Force API.
+PL denotes a Published Language as in a Sales Force API.
 CS denotes Customer Supplier relationship and of course there is a Partnership relationship between Accounting and Inventory.
-The XRay icon denotes a Big Ball of Mudd or a legacy Inventory system.
-So we have many of the hybrid conditions found in most enterprises.
+The XRay icon denotes a Big Ball of Mudd or a legacy inventory system.
+We have many of the hybrid conditions found in most enterprises.

-In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreographer however both should be considered)
+In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreography however both should be considered)
-The orchestrator is the central manager of the agentic chat and coordinates messaging between microagents.
+The orchestrator is the central manager of the agentic chat and coordinates chat completion messaging between microagents.
 A microagent follows the microservices pattern of a ganular application that centers around a specific domain model.

-More can be elaborated on best practices design for microagents but its recommended that a vertical slice architecture as used inmicroservices will suffice for now.
+More can be elaborated on best practices design for microagents but its recommended that a vertical slice architecture as used in microservices will suffice for now.
 A microagent can be a feature of a microservice as to not over granularize as a separate service.

 ### Agentic Design Patterns
 The following diagrams depict the overall architectural elements and information flow.
 The first is a series of diagrams depicting the 4 main agentic patterns by Andrew Ng.
 The demo will be implementing all 4 to a limited extent.